Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima, Japan, with her husband and young son.

-Final Fantasy X-2 was recently re-released on Playstation 3 as the "HD Remaster" version by Square Enix, after its initial success when released on Playstation 2 in 2003.
+Final Fantasy X-2 was recently re-released on Playstation 3 and Playstation 4 as the "HD Remaster" version by Square Enix, after its initial success when released on Playstation 2 in 2003.
 Final Fantasy X-2 is the sequel to the popular Final Fantasy X, and set two years after Sin, the main antagonist in X, is defeated.

 A Garment Grid harnesses the power of the dresspheres, and are collectable throughout the game.
 Each character is always equipped with one Grid, so it's worth giving them a boost by equipping one appropriate to their dresspheres, and also the battle they're in.
 The Grids can hold several dresspheres, from two up to a lot more - for example, the Unerring Path Garment Grid only holds two dresspheres, and the Pride of the Sword holds six.
 Sometimes the character must change dressphere mid-battle to enable one of the effects on the Grid, and other times the effect is automatic just by equipping it.

 All three characters are first equipped with the "First Steps" Garment Grids which doesn't have any effects; it's simply to show how the Grid is used.
 Switch from "First Steps" as soon as you gain your first Grid.

 The Garment Grids all clearly show their effects.
 Sometimes it's better to use certain Garment Grids whilst equipping a certain dressphere.
 For example: